-The State Work Study program helps students from low- and middle-income undergraduate and graduate students earn money to pay part of their college costs while gaining valuable work experience in jobs related to their interests and goals.
+The State Work Study (SWS) program helps low- and middle-income undergraduate and graduate students earn money to pay part of their college costs while gaining valuable work experience in jobs related to their interests and goals.
 This allows students to develop career skills and job connections while avoiding added loan debt.

 To be eligible, you must meet the following criteria:

 - File for financial aid by completing the FAFSA (Free Application for Federal Student Aid) or WASFA (Washington Application for State Financial Aid).

 Note: U.S. citizens and eligible non-citizens should complete the FAFSA.
 Students who are ineligible for federal financial aid but who have DACA (Deferred Action for Early Childhood Arrivals) status should file the WASFA.
 For more information on which form to file, see our WASFA questionnaire.

 - Enroll at least half-time in an eligible program at a participating college or university.

 - Not be pursuing a degree in theology.

 - Not owe a refund or repayment, or be in default in another financial aid program.

 - Be able to work legally in the United States.